EPFL-Life/life/README.md

 This project uses the [Swent B3 Solution](https://github.com/swent-epfl/bootcamp-25-B3-Solution) as the starting point.
+It also uses the [Android Sample Project](https://github.com/GabrielFleischer/Android-Sample) as an inspiration.
+It may contain AI generated code and text.

 ## Figma Wireframes & User Flows
 ## Figma Design Documentation